 I’ve personally tried many products over the years to add some fullness to my style, and while those are helpful, it truly is the cut that makes the biggest difference.
 The key to choosing the right hairstyle for you is to consider the true texture of your hair, your style, and the shape of your face.

 Here are some hairstyles that are trending for thin, fine hair and what makes them a possible option for a fun and fashionable look.

 When thin, fine hair is cut short, it can actually offer many style options.
 When ‘stacked’ with layers and a bit of volumizing spray, it looks full and thick.
 Adding some highlights or a balayage can make your hair multi-dimensional and even reduce the number of trips you take to the salon for root touchups.
 If you like your locks shorter but still want some flair in the front, you can consider graduated, face-framing bangs.
 Short hair can be worn straight, layered, pixie-style, with or without bangs, or even with a touch of waves or curls (if you have enough length).

 The bob is a great hairstyle for all hair types, and fine, thin hair is no exception.
 The best thing about a bob cut is that it’s versatile and can be enhanced in a number of ways.
 When pairing it with thin hair, it’s best to go in with some layering to add some depth and fullness.
 Sideswept bangs are always a nice touch, especially if you have a rounder face.
 Tapering them off to layer into the overall haircut makes for a seamless look that flatters your face shape.

 The rounded bob with bangs is a hairstyle that’s both easy to work with and face-flattering.
-Usually cut around chin-length, it’s classic and chic and doesn’t take a lot of time each morning to get looking just right.
+Usually cut around chin-length, it’s classic and chic and doesn’t take much time each morning to get looking just right.